biomedical textiles, specializing in braided and

 The US BioDesign team has the experience and expertise to help you select the right type of braided structure for your medical application; tubular, round, flat, flattened, or flat with round tips!

 Tubular Medical Braids

-Our tubular medical braids are made from nitinol (nickel titanium) alloy, which exhiibit shape memory, superelasticity, and biocompatibility that make them ideal for use in implantable medical devices.
+Our tubular medical braids are made from nitinol (nickel-titanium) alloy, which exhibits shape memory, superelasticity, and biocompatibility that make them ideal for use in implantable medical devices.
 Ultrathin nitinol wires (as thin as a few hundred micrometers) can be braided into complex shapes with the strength and flexibility needed for delicate procedures.
 Tubular braids are commonly used for catheters, laproscopes, occulders, valve frames, and more.

 Flat Medical Braids

 Flat medical braids are produced either as a single layer of biocompatible wire or yarn or by carefully flattening a braided tube to create a double layer.
 Flat braids can be manufactured in essentially any length or width your application requires, and provide greater stability than tubular structures.
 We can produce flat medical braids from nitinol, stainless steel, radiopaque wire materials, resorbable medical yarns, and other highly specialized materials.
 We also manufacture flat medical tape and flat medical tethers using the same materials and similar processes.

 With comprehensive manufacturing and materials expertise, US BioDesign can produce custom medical braids that meet your exact requirements.
 We will work with your engineering team to develop the perfect custom braided or shaped device for your unique application using nitinol shape memory alloy.
 We specialize in custom nitinol funnels for blood clot removal, but also provide custom nitinol braids for catheters, stents, endoscopic tubing guidewires, and other challenging applications.